Higher Education Academic Credit Transfer Procedure

 Director, Academic Operations

-1. The Director, Academic Operations/Deputy Dean, GPS/GRS will assess and endorse or reject the initial business case proposal for a new articulation agreement into a course(s) owned by their Institute/School.
+1. The Deputy Dean Institute/GRS will assess and endorse or reject the initial business case proposal for a new articulation agreement into a course(s) owned by their Institute/School.

-2. Proposals to Institutes/GRS involving agreements with offshore or partner providers also require endorsement by the Deputy Dean, GPS.
+2. Proposals to Institutes/GRS involving agreements with offshore or partner providers also require endorsement by DVC Global, Engagement and Quality or nominee.

-3. If endorsed, direct the proposer to liaise with the Manager, Global Professional Services or Senior Manager, Academic Courses and the course coordinator (see C and D below) to complete Parts B and C of the Articulation Agreement Proposal, to be submitted with Part A to Institute/School Board.
+3. If endorsed, direct the proposer to liaise with the Associate Director, Global Partnerships and Business Development or Associate Dean, Learning and Teaching and the course coordinator (see C and D below) to complete Parts B and C of the Articulation Agreement Proposal, to be submitted with Part A to Institute/School Board.

 4. If rejected, advise accordingly, including reasons.